jneimantokbox/annotation-widget/README.md

 #### Handling Menu Item Click Events

-To associate a click event handler with a menu item, call the `Toolbar` object's `itemClicked` method and pass in the menu item ID:
+To associate a click event handler with a menu item, define an `itemClicked` method for the `Toolbar` object.
+Specify the menu item ID as the method parameter:

 ```javascript